EuroProofNet/europroofnet.github.io/_pages/WG1/Val_d_Ajol24/meeting.md

 - [Pascal Fontaine](https://people.montefiore.uliege.be/pfontain/)

 - [Stephan Schulz](http://wwwlehre.dhbw-stuttgart.de/~sschulz/DHBW_Stephan_Schulz/Stephan_Schulz.html) plans to improve the TPTP compliance of E, primarily by adding support for features not yet implemented.
-If time permits, he will also  write a full TPTP proof parser for E, or work towards E proof objects more detailed and unambiguous.
+If time permits, he will also  write a full TPTP proof parser for E, or work towards making E proof objects more detailed and unambiguous.

 - Alessio Coltellacci will work translating Alethe proofs from SMT solvers to Lambdapi using [Carcara](https://github.com/ufmg-smite/carcara).